eagle840/Vault2Env/README.md

 # KeyVaultDemo

+!
+This is a work in progress, it may not function as described.

-KeyVaultDemo is a .NET 8 C\# console application designed to securely retrieve secrets from Azure Key Vault and manage Azure CLI authentication.
+KeyVaultDemo is a .NET 8 C\# console application designed to securely retrieve secrets from Azure Key Vault (AWS and GCP to come) and manage Azure CLI authentication.
 It offers a convenient way to interact with your Azure Key Vault, fetch specific secrets, and execute common Azure CLI commands directly from the application.

 -----